-After getting back to The Narrows it is about 1.5-2 miles more to Wall Street, which really is a place you should try to make it to before turning around.
+After getting back to The Narrows it is about 0.5-1 more miles more to Wall Street, which really is a place you should try to make it to before turning around.

 You can continue going back past Wall Street but really it is a little more of the same and Wall Street is a good spot to turn around unless you are really gung-ho on going all the way to the end of the canyon at Big Springs, which is another 4 miles round-trip or so.

 - One of the most unique hikes in the country

 - Great hike for the summer to keep cool and out of the sun